 Thor: Ragnarok (November 3)

-Marvel knows it can’t just keep doing the same thing over and over.
-That’s why for the third 'Thor' movie the Marvel folks brought in the director of the crazy horror-comedy ‘What We Do in the Shadows.’
+For the third 'Thor' movie the Marvel folks brought in the director of the crazy horror-comedy ‘What We Do in the Shadows.’
 He promises to shake things up with a genre-bending superhero movie that unites Thor and the Hulk... in space!
 How can you not be excited about that?

 Pirates of the Caribbean: Dead Men Tell No Tales (May 26)

-This has long been a franchise all about absolutely ridiculous action set pieces, absurdly complex visual effects, and characters that consistently made the wrong, but most adventurous, decisions.
+This has long been a franchise about absolutely ridiculous action set pieces, absurdly complex visual effects, and characters that consistently made the wrong, but most adventurous, decisions.
 We can only hope that the fifth entry, which introduces Javier Bardem’s bad guy, starts a whole new, exciting chapter.

 Blade Runner 2049 (October 6)